Geometric characterization of anomalous Landau levels of isolated flat bands: Introduction

 In fact, the Onsager's semiclassical quantization rule in \eq{eq:Onsager} generally does not work in flat bands, unless the $B$ linear quantum corrections are properly included.
 This is because there are infinitely many semiclassical orbits allowed so that $S_0(\ep)$ cannot be uniquely determined.
 Interestingly, after taking into account the $B$ linear quantum corrections, we find that an IFB generally exhibits anomalous LLS, and the upper and lower energy bounds for the LLS are determined by the cross-gap Berry connection defined as \ba A^{nm}_i(\bk) = i \brk{u_n(\bk)}{\der_i u_m(\bk)}\quad (n\neq m), \ea where $u_n(\bk)$ is the periodic part of the Bloch wave function of the $n$-th band~\cite{de2017quantized}.
 This is a multi-band extension of the conventional Abelian Berry connection and describes inter-band couplings.
-Let us note that, unlike the Abelian Berry connection defined for a single band, the cross-gap Berry connection $A^{nm}_i(\bk)$ $(n\ne m)$ is gauge-invariant.
+Let us note that, unlike the Abelian Berry connection defined for a single band, the cross-gap Berry connection $A^{nm}_i(\bk)$ $(n\ne m)$ is gauge-covariant.
 We will show that the LLS of an IFB is given by the product of the $x$ and $y$ components of the cross-gap Berry connection between the flat band and other bands weighted by their energy.
-The LLS of an IFB is strongly constrained by the symmetry of the system, which is demonstrated in various flat band models including the Lieb and the Tasaki models as well as the model describing twisted bilayer graphene (see Results and Supplementary Note 3).
-We believe that our theory provides a new insight for the fundamental role of wave function geometry in describing the Landau levels of flat bands.
+The LLS of an IFB is strongly constrained by the symmetry of the system, which is demonstrated in various flat band models including the Lieb and the Tasaki models as well as the model describing twisted bilayer graphene (see Results and Supplementary Note 4).
+Our work demonstrates the fundamental role of wave-function geometry in describing the Landau levels of flat bands.

-{ \bf Results}
+\section{Results}

-{ \bf Modified band dispersion and the Landau level spreading }
+\subsection{Modified band dispersion and the Landau level spreading}